 In June 2021, when Apple announced privacy changes in its iOS 15 release that would significantly affect email marketing, digital marketers everywhere felt more than a hint of anxiety.

-The changes went into effect on Sept.
-20. To sum up, almost all emails managed by Apple Mail are now automatically marked as opened even if the recipient doesn’t click on them.
+The changes went into effect in September of 2021.
+To sum up, almost all emails managed by Apple Mail are now automatically marked as opened even if the recipient doesn’t click on them.
 And users can now generate a random email address when signing up for a product or service so they don’t have to share their personal ones.

+So what does that mean?
 Along with many of you, I’ve spent months pondering life within our “newest normal,” where KPIs such as emails delivered and opened aren’t as meaningful as they once were.
-But it’s been a few months, we’re still here and honestly, we’re doing OK.
+But it’s been almost a year, we’re still here and honestly, we’re doing OK.